Collagen, leaky gut & symptoms

 4. Inflammatory skin conditions

-Already 70 years ago, a theory was described regarding the connection between gut and skin, and how intestinal hyperpermeability (leaky gut) can cause a range of skin conditions, especially acne and psoriasis.
+Already 70 years ago, a theory was described regarding the connection between gut and skin, and how intestinal hyperpermeability (leaky gut) can cause a number of different skin conditions, especially acne and psoriasis.

 Can collagen help with leaky gut?